JimmyNos/ShutDown-Scheduler/README.md

 - **Cancel or reschedule** shutdowns easily
 - Runs quietly in the background without hogging system resources.
   - can be minimized or moved to system try
+> NOTE: closing the Application will not cancel the scheduled shutdown and will not remender the countdown on reopen.

 ---